IndigoSoftwares21/Dino-Generator/README.md

 #### I built it following Coder Coder on youtube.
 #### It is Part of my Project based learning process.
 #### Enjoy!
-#### To use, go to the bing image search api and generate your own api key, creapt a file .env and add the below line
+#### To use, go to the bing image search api and generate your own api key, create a file .env and add the below line
 #### API_KEY=your_api_key
 #### to run go to your cmd and run
 #### npm nodemon run-dev